-Dual Enrollment: Troy University ENG 1101 Comp and Modern English I: This course will expose students to intensive instruction in the writing process.
-It focuses on organization of ideas in well-developed expository and argumentative essays (usually six to eight essays), with stress on grammar, punctuation, and vocabulary development.
+3 Collegiate Hours University T I Guild This course meets the requirement for English 11 or 12.
+Dual Enrollment: Troy University ENG 1102 \$435 + fees 1 Credit 3 Collegiate Hours Comp and Modern English II: This course includes text-based analyses and application of principles and tools of research in writing short research papers.
 This course satisfies the state requirement for one of the four English credits needed for graduation.
-Course Code: 1 Credit 3 Collegiate Hours Prerequisite: English 9; see enrollment requirements for dual enrollment at Troy University This course meets the requirement for English 11 or 12.
-Dual Enrollment: Troy University ENG 1102 Comp and Modern English II: This course includes text-based analyses and application of principles and tools of research in writing short research papers.
-This course satisfies the state requirement for one of the four English credits needed for graduation.
-Prerequisite: ENG 1101 or equivalent; see enrollment requirements for dual enrollment at Troy University Course Code: 1 Credit 3 Collegiate Hours This course meets the requirement for English 11 or 12.
-Dual Enrollment: Troy University ENG 2205 \$435 + fees 1 Credit 3 Collegiate World Literature Before 1660: This course is an introduction to attitudes, philosophies, and reflections of life in world literary masterpieces from the ancient world, Middle Ages, and Renaissance.
+Prerequisite: ENG 1101 or equivalent; see enrollment requirements for dual enrollment at Troy University This course meets the requirement for English 11 or 12.
+Course Code: Dual Enrollment: Troy University ENG 2205 \$435 + fees 1 Credit 3 Collegiate Hours World Literature Before 1660: This course is an introduction to attitudes, philosophies, and reflections of life in world literary masterpieces from the ancient world, Middle Ages, and Renaissance.
 The course requires demonstration of acceptable writing skills.
-Prerequisite: ENG 1102 or equivalent; see enrollment requirements for dual enrollment at Troy University Course Code: TROY DEVINE SECTION Dual Enrollment: Troy University ENG 2206 \$435 + fees 1 Credit 3 Collegiate Hours World Literature After 1660: Introduction to attitudes, philosophies, and reflections of life in world literary masterpieces from the Enlightenment to the present.
+Prerequisite: ENG 1102 or equivalent; see enrollment requirements for dual enrollment at Troy University Course Code: TROY UNIVERSE Dual Enrollment: Troy University ENG 2206 \$435 + fees 1 Credit 3 Collegiate Hours World Literature After 1660: Introduction to attitudes, philosophies, and reflections of life in world literary masterpieces from the Enlightenment to the present.
 Requires demonstration of acceptable writing skills.
 Prerequisite: ENG 1102 or equivalent.
-Prerequisite: ENG 2205 or equivalent; see enrollment requirements for dual enrollment at Troy University Course Code: Dual Enrollment: Enterprise State Community College ENG 101 \$444 1 credit 3 Collegiate Hours English Composition I: This course provides instruction and practice in the writing of at least six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
+Prerequisite: ENG 2205 or equivalent; see enrollment requirements for dual enrollment at Troy University Course Code: TROY UNINTERSET Dual Enrollment: Enterprise State Community College ENG 101 \$444 1 credit 3 Collegiate Hours English Composition I: This course provides instruction and practice in the writing of at least six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
 English Composition I includes instruction and practice in library usage.
 This course satisfies the state requirement for one of the four English credits needed for graduation.
 Prerequisite: ENG 10 or equivalent; see enrollment requirements for dual enrollment at Enterprise State Community College This course meets the requirements for English 11 or English 12.
-Course Code: 903201

-Dual Enrollment: Enterprise State Community College ENG 102
+Course Code: 903201 Dual Enrollment: Enterprise State Community College English Composition II This course provides instruction and practice in the writing of six (6) formal, analytical essays, at least one of which is a research project using outside sources and/or references effectively and legally.
+Additionally, English Composition II provides instruction in the development of analytical and critical reading skills and in the composition process.
+English Composition II may include instruction and Course Code: 903202